frederic-nevers/digsocrevision/docs/resources.md

 3. **[The Age of AI](https://www.imdb.com/title/tt8421554)**: This documentary series, hosted by Robert Downey Jr., explores the development and potential impact of artificial intelligence on various aspects of society, including healthcare, education, and the workforce.

 4. **[Lo and Behold, Reveries of the Connected World](https://www.imdb.com/title/tt5275828/)**: Directed by Werner Herzog, this documentary explores the history and impact of the internet on society, featuring interviews with notable figures in the tech industry and beyond, and offering philosophical reflections on the digital age.

+5. **[Citizenfour](https://www.imdb.com/title/tt4044364/)**: This 2014 documentary follows filmmaker Laura Poitras and journalist Glenn Greenwald as they meet with Edward Snowden in Hong Kong, where he shares the NSA documents that would lead to revelations about mass surveillance by the U.S. government, raising critical questions about privacy, national security, and the role of whistleblowers in the digital age.

 ## 📚 Books